oemof/tespy/doc/using_tespy.rst

 In a lot of different tests the algorithm has found a near enough solution after the third iteration, further checks are usually not required.

+**Improve the convergence stability with the :code:`state` keyword for connections:**

+It is possible to improve the convergence stability manually when using pure fluids.
+If you know the fluid's state is liquid or gaseous prior to the calculation, you may provide the according value for the keyword e. g. :code:`myconn.set_attr(state='l')`.
+The convergence check manipulates the enthalpy values so that the fluid is always in the desired state at that point.
+For an example see :ref:`the release information of version 0.1.1 <whats_new_011_example_label>`

 Troubleshooting
 +++++++++++++++